Professor Andrew Krentz

-As well as being a Fellow of the Royal College of Pathologists, he is a life member of the Royal College of General Practitioners (RCGP).
-He is also President of the Society for the Study of Androgen Deficiency (Andropause Society), a member of the British Cardiovascular Society, the European Academy of Andrology, the International and European Societies for the Study of the Aging Male and a past President of the Society for Psychosomatic Research.
+As well as being a Fellow of the Royal College of Pathologists, he was a life member of the Royal College of General Practitioners (RCGP).
+He was also President of the Society for the Study of Androgen Deficiency (Andropause Society), a member of the British Cardiovascular Society, the European Academy of Andrology, the International and European Societies for the Study of the Aging Male and a past President of the Society for Psychosomatic Research.

 - ‘The Testosterone Revolution’ (published 2001),

 - 'Testosterone Resistance' (2016), - ADAM: Androgen Deficiency in the Adult Male – Causes, Diagnosis and Treatment (2nd edition, 2016) and

 - ‘The 50 + Plan – His and Hers Hormones’ (2018).